Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 • Illiquidity and suspended redemptions

-• High upfront commissions for brokers
+• High upfront commissions paid to brokers

-• Valuation challenges and steep secondary-market discounts
+• Valuation uncertainty and steep secondary-market discounts

 • Rising interest rates and high leverage